Is Becoming a Pilot Worth the Cost?

 • The extreme costs involved in your training, which can be as much as $100k if you’re self-funded, just to get your commercial pilot license

-• The tough job prospects and low pay for graduate pilots (see how to get your first job as a pilot)
+• The tough job prospects and low pay for graduate pilots

 • The intense physically and psychologically challenging training